bengtj100/stacky-lang/doc/Installation.md

 ### Downloading a TAR-ball

-Go to [the releases page]((https://www.dropbox.com/scl/fo/w3r8zo3och43dybheyspl/AHpmO0q0heWiFuOWt2gSwCE?rlkey=pwz1f8j1yuqd00grj88re745o&st=xx54wmnf&dl=0)) and fetch the latest build
+Go to [the releases page](https://github.com/bengtj100/stacky-lang) and fetch the latest build.

 ### Unpacking the TAR-ball